facebook/react-native-website/docs/linking.md

 >
 > As of iOS 9, your app also needs to provide the `LSApplicationQueriesSchemes` key inside `Info.plist` or `canOpenURL()` will always return `false`.

-> When targetting Android 11 (SDK 30) you must specifiy the intents for the schemes you which to handle in `AndroidManifext.xml`.
+> When targeting Android 11 (SDK 30) you must specify the intents for the schemes you which to handle in `AndroidManifext.xml`.
 A list of common intents can be found [here](https://developer.android.com/guide/components/intents-common).
 >
 > For example to handle `https` schemes the following will need to add:
 >